Mosaic: Arabic mosaics

-Islamic art

-Arab

-Islamic architecture used mosaic technique to decorate religious buildings and palaces after the Muslim conquests of the eastern provinces of the Byzantine Empire.
-In Syria and Egypt the Arabs were influenced by the great tradition of Roman and Early Christian mosaic art.
+Islamic architecture used mosaic technique to decorate religious buildings and palaces after the Muslim conquests.
 During the Umayyad Dynasty mosaic making remained a flourishing art form in Islamic culture and it is continued in the art of zellige and azulejo in various parts of the Arab world, although tile was to become the main Islamic form of wall decoration.

 The first great religious building of Islam, the Dome of the Rock in Jerusalem, which was built between 688 and 692, was decorated with glass mosaics both inside and outside, by craftsmen of the Byzantine tradition.
 Only parts of the original interior decoration survive.
 The rich floral motifs follow Byzantine traditions, and are "Islamic only in the sense that the vocabulary is syncretic and does not include representation of men or animals."

-The most important early Islamic mosaic work is the decoration of the Umayyad Mosque in Damascus, then capital of the Arab Caliphate.
+The most important early Islamic mosaic work is the decoration of the Umayyad Mosque in Damascus, then capital of the Muslim Caliphate.
 The mosque was built between 706 and 715.
-The caliph obtained 200 skilled workers from the Byzantine Emperor to decorate the building.
-This is evidenced by the partly Byzantine style of the decoration.
 The mosaics of the inner courtyard depict Paradise with beautiful trees, flowers and small hill towns and villages in the background.
 The mosaics include no human figures, which makes them different from the otherwise similar contemporary Byzantine works.
 The biggest continuous section survives under the western arcade of the courtyard, called the "Barada Panel" after the river Barada.
 It is thought that the mosque used to have the largest gold mosaic in the world, at over 4 m2.
 In 1893 a fire damaged the mosque extensively, and many mosaics were lost, although some have been restored since.

 The mosaics of the Umayyad Mosque gave inspiration to later Damascene mosaic works.
 The Dome of the Treasury, which stands in the mosque courtyard, is covered with fine mosaics, probably dating from 13th- or 14th-century restoration work.
 The style of them are strikingly similar to the Barada Panel.
 The mausoleum of Sultan Baibars, Madrassa Zahiriyah, which was built after 1277, is also decorated with a band of golden floral and architectural mosaics, running around inside the main prayer hall.